 Databricks also retains a security firm to identify application or network-level security issues that could adversely affect the integrity of Databricks on a regular basis.

-AWS offers a business continuity program (media.amazonwebservices.com/AWS_Disaster_Recovery.pdf), and Databricks is designed to run out of multiple regions and multiple availability zones, or data centers.
+AWS offers a business continuity program (AWS business continuity and disaster recovery), and Databricks is designed to run out of multiple regions and multiple availability zones, or data centers.